Update on our Functional Skills offer

 - legacy and reformed Functional Skills paper based assessments

 - extension of exam support service for Functional Skills.

 - Functional Skills requirements for Level 2 apprentices

 - flexibility permitting EPA prior to FSQ achievement.

 Approach to awarding for 2020-21

-Qualifications that are not like GCSE or A Levels in their structure, such as Functional Skills, will continue remotely.
-They can be awarded through a Teacher Assessed Grade only where assessments cannot take place on public health grounds or remotely.
+Qualifications that are not like GCSE or A Levels in their structure, such as Functional Skills, will continue remotely as the primary option.
+They can be awarded through a Teacher Assessed Grade (TAG) only where assessments cannot take place on public health grounds or remotely.
 You can read more in our approach to awarding document.
 You can also read about our remote invigilation solution which allows your learners to complete assessments remotely, anytime, anywhere here.

 Teacher Assessed Grade (TAG) approach for Functional Skills

 Functional Skills qualifications are only eligible to be awarded through Teacher Assessed Grades (TAGs) this year as a last resort.
 As a centre, you must first be able to clearly demonstrate that it is not possible to live test individual learners (either remotely or face to face) for safety reasons.